-The Book Exchange is located in the Office of Student Retention and College Life in Building 2, Room 176.
-Drop off your textbooks starting finals week and in-between terms of fall term and winter term.
+The Book Exchange is located in the Student Retention and College Life department in Building 2, Room 176.
+Drop off your textbooks starting finals week of fall term and winter term.
 Buy your textbooks the first and second week of winter term and spring term.